Last updated: 30 January 2023

 10. Principle: Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders

 Engagement with our stakeholders is key to a successful business and is an ongoing part of managing our business.

 The Group communicates with shareholders in a number of ways, including:

 - the Group’s annual report and accounts;

-- full year and half-year announcements;
+- full year and half-year result announcements;

 - other regulatory announcements;

-- the Annual General Meeting;
+- the Annual General Meeting and outcomes;

 - meetings with existing shareholders;